 Focus each post on a solitary type of engagement:

 Don’t cram your posts with too many CTAs (like a URL, hashtag, or an image) as they will divide your audience’s attention.
 Limit your CTAs to directing your audience down a specific path (like landing on your Home Page or a Special Offers page).

 No matter what type of engagement you have, try to respond to each of them.
 From saying “Thanks” for a share or like, to responding to comments, make sure your audience knows you are taking their conversations and engagements seriously.

 Time your posts well:

-Some of your followers could be active during business hours at specific times (say, the lunch hours) while some others could be the most active online during weekends.
-Know your ideal posting frequency that makes it most likely for your content to be found by your target audience to bring the biggest response your way, and schedule your posts accordingly.
+Some of your followers could be active during business hours at specific times (say, the lunch hours), while some could be most active online during weekends.

 If it all sounds like an uphill task, let Soaster guide you through it.
-Once Soaster sets the ball rolling, you can pick up the pace from there to build upon your Twitter engagement.
+Once Soaster sets the ball rolling, you can pick up the pace from there to improve your Twitter engagement.